-Using fewer than 6 CCDs is beneficial in keeping the ACIS focal plane and electronics temperatures within the required operating ranges.
+Using fewer than 6 CCDs is beneficial in keeping the ACIS focal plane (FP) and electronics temperatures within the required operating ranges.
 Because of changes in the Chandra thermal environment, the ACIS Power Supply and Mechanism Controller (PSMC) has been steadily warming over the course of the mission.
-Under current conditions, and assuming an initial PSMC temperature of less than +30 C, observations at pitch angles less than 60 degrees, longer than 50 ks, and with 6 CCDs operating, are likely to cause the PSMC to approach or exceed the thermal limit.
-For pitch angles larger than 130 degrees, the ACIS focal plane, the Detector Electronics Assembly (DEA), and the Digital

-Processing Assembly (DPA) temperatures can also warm outside of the desired range.
-As above, each of these temperatures can be reduced by reducing the number of operating CCDs.
+Under current conditions (assuming an initial PSMC temperature of less than +30 C), observations at solar pitch angles less than about 60 degrees, longer than 50 ks, and with 6 CCDs operating are likely to approach or exceed the PSMC thermal limit.
+Likewise, for observations at solar pitch angles larger than about 130 degrees, longer than about 50 ks, and with 6 CCDs operating, the ACIS focal plane, the Detector Electronics Assembly (DEA), and the Digital Processing Assembly (DPA) temperatures are also likely to warm outside of the desired ranges.
+Each of these temperatures can be reduced by reducing the number of operating CCDs.

-If an observer requires the most accurate gain calibration for their observation (provided by a cold and stable focal plane temperature), they should use 5 or fewer CCDs.
-This is done by setting 5 CCDs to "N", and 5 CCDs to "Y" or 1 CCD to "Y" and 4 other CCDs to "OPT1-OPT4".
-For example, if the observer is using the ACIS-I array for imaging, they could select the four I array CCDs and one of S2 or S3.
-If the observer is using S3 for imaging, they could select S2, S3, S4, I2 and I3 and turn S1 off or they could select just S1, S2, S3, and S4.
+If the observer requires the optimal spectral response and most accurate gain calibration (provided by a cold and stable focal plane temperature), they may wish to select a total of 4 or fewer CCDs.
+For example, if the observer is using the ACIS-I array for imaging, they could select just the four I-array CCDs.
+If the observer is using S3 for imaging, they could select just S2, S3, S4, and I3, or they could select just S1, S2, S3, and S4.
+How choices are designated in the RPS form is discussed in the next subsection.